tomasruizr/sails-cb/README.md

 ### Considerations

-+ This adapter is part of a software originally made to work with MySql and is now migrating to use Couchbase.
++ This adapter is part of a specific software originally made to work with MySql and is now migrating to use Couchbase.
+So **it is not tested to fulfill all the Possible scenarios** but it may be a good place to start if you need to use Sails with Couchbase.

-+ Right now all the associations and joins are based in the `waterline-cursor` default implementation and it is not taking all the possible advantage in the N1QL language for the joins between the document types.
++ Right now all the associations and joins are based in the `waterline-cursor` default implementation and **it is currently not taking all the possible advantage in the N1QL language** for the joins between the document types.
 This is very possible to implement and I'm sure will be a huge performance boost once it's ready.
-But for now, it was needed to work so the N1QL joins implementations will come later.
+But for now, it was needed to work so the N1QL joins implementations will come later, I'm working on it.

-+ In the scenario I'm using to develop and test, all the collections are in the same bucket.
++ In the scenario I'm using to develop and test, all the **collections are in the same bucket**.
 In theory, it should work if more than one bucket is used to store data, but it is not tested it yet.

-+ Cross Adapter operations are not tested either, but once again, in theory they should work.
++ **Cross Adapter operations** are not tested either, but once again, in theory they should work.

++ Inside the bucket the stored **Documents are differentiated by Document Types from the Document Key (ID)**.
+In other words: All the keys are set to be something like `person::whatever-uuid-123456` for the table Person, and `product::whatever-uuid-123456` for table Product.
+If you would like to use something different than `uuid` to build your keys, take a look at the `create` function code to see where the keys are created.

++ If you are not familiar with Couchbase, **read about it**, it is a very powerful tool it used wisely. [this](http://blog.couchbase.com/10-things-developers-should-know-about-couchbase) is a good place to start.

-+ There is still a lot of work and optimizations to do, feel free to fork and make pull requests, I will actively maintain this repository (depending on the time I have to do so, please be patient).
++ There is still a lot of work and optimizations to do, feel free to **fork and make pull requests**, I will actively maintain this repository (depending on the time I have to do so, please be patient).

 ### Interfaces

->`This adapter implements the semantic, queryable and the association interface.` For more information on interfaces please review the [waterline interfaces documentation](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md).
+This adapter implements the `semantic`, `queryable` and the `association` interfaces.
+For more information on interfaces please review the [waterline interfaces documentation](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md).

 ### Requirements

-**Couchbase Server CE 4.0.0-4051** or later.

 This adapter was developed and tested with **Couchbase Server CE 4.0.0-4051**